Tom-Shaffer/estimator/README.md

 # estimator
-Construction estimation neural network tool that allows users to enter data about a project, and recieve an accurate big based off of empirical data
+Construction estimation neural network tool that allows users to enter data about a project, and recieve an accurate bid based off of empirical data

 How to use: